Julian Gollop: Codo Technologies (2001 to 2006)

-After closing Mythos Games, Gollop and his brother founded Codo Technologies.
+After closing Mythos Games, Gollops founded Codo Technologies.
 They were disheartened by how mainstream publishers treated them at Mythos Games, so they tried a different business model.
 The inaugural game of Codo Technologies in 2002 was Laser Squad Nemesis, a turn-based tactics game with asynchronous, multiplayer play-by-email features which required a monthly subscription.
 The Gollop brothers developed only one other game, Rebelstar: Tactical Command, before he moved to Bulgaria with his wife in 2006.

 Ubisoft Sofia (2006 to 2012)

 After moving to Bulgaria, Gollop began working for Ubisoft in Sofia as a game designer.
 He was promoted quickly to producer, eventually leading the development of Tom Clancy's Ghost Recon: Shadow Wars for the Nintendo 3DS.
 He then became the co-creative director of Assassin's Creed III: Liberation for the PlayStation Vita.
 Gollop left Ubisoft in 2012 with ideas to remake games from earlier in his career.